shaze/amytree/README.md

         to ensure it is only Y-data and only contains males.
      * `amy` The file is in the format that AMY-tree expects.
 In this case there should be at least 1 but could be many        (e.g. specified with globbing) data files.
 Each person in their own file
      * `bim`  The input is a PLINK bim file.
 This really only intended to be used for the "scan" option below.
+* `ignore` Ignore the SNPs that AMY-tree would ignore -- default is NOT (so different behaviour to AMY-tree)
+* `num` takes an integer N and only analyses the first N samples.
+Probably only useful for debugging the code
+* `out-dir` directory into which all output should be placed -- default is current working directory
 * `out`  the name of the output file -- default is "output.txt"
-* `out-dir` directory into which all output should be placed -- default is current working directory
+* `overall` if chosen, produces a PDF file summarising the haplogroup assignments for all the sample.
+The nodes in red are covered by samples, size of node adjusted by number of samples.
+* `pdf` for every sample, create a PDF picture of the tree, nodes that are covered are put in red, size adjusted by coverage
+* `pie n`: Produce a pie chart (PDF format) of the distribution of haplotypes of all the samples.
+The parameter is a floating point number that describes the minimum percentage that a slice in the pie must have in order to be shown.
+If a slice has less than the given percentage, then the percentage is is allocated to the parent haplogroup.
+If  there is a slice for E1b with 15 and E1 for 12 this means, that 15 per cent of the sample have haplotype E1b and 12 percent of the sample have a haplogroup in E1 _other_ than E1b.
+At the root of tree an "Other" slice is shown if needed provided the "Other" unallocated component is less than 2 per cent.
+The output PDF file is put in the directory specified by `out_dir` and has a name with prefix given by `out` and the suffix `-pie.pdf`.
+* `points n`: The font size of the labels in the pie chart
+* `prune` If producing PDF only show the path of the haplogroup
 * `result` put a one line summary in the output file for each sample.
 Each line contains the ID of the sample, followed by a comma separated list of haplogroup assignments.
 After each assignment is the number of TPs and the F1 score.
-* `show-probes` show the TPs for each tree
-* `show-bad-probes` show the FNs for each tree (thes are shown with a "-" in front)
-* `pdf` for every sample, create a PDF picture of the tree, nodes that are covered are put in red, size adjusted by coverage
-* `prune` If producing PDF only show the path of the haplogroup
+* `scan` this is used to show the potential nodes in the Y-tree that are covered by the BIM file or the AMY data rather than doing classifying
 * `score-node-only` for the PDF option, the score of the node is increased by the score of descendant nodes.
 When this option is chosen only the score of the actual node is used
-* `cut` Only show haplogroups with F1-score above the cut-off (default is 0)
-* `ignore` Ignore the SNPs that AMY-tree would ignore -- default is NOT (so different behaviour to AMY-tree)
-* `scan` this is used to show the potential nodes in the Y-tree that are covered by the BIM file or the AMY data rather than doing classifying
+* `show-bad-probes` show the FNs for each tree (thes are shown with a "-" in front)
+* `show-probes` show the TPs for each tree
 * `table` produces for each sample given a text file showing all mutations that match the tree

-* `overall` if chosen, produces a PDF file summarising the haplogroup assignments for all the sample.
-The nodes in red are covered by samples, size of node adjusted by number of samples.
-* `num` takes an integer N and only analyses the first N samples.
-Probably only useful for debugging the code
+###

+Example run

+xvfb-run python3 bin/plotY.py --best  --prune --pdf --pie 9 --result --depth 9  /opt/exp_soft/bioinf/AMY-tree/african_tree.txt /opt/exp_soft/bioinf/AMY-tree/african_mutation.txt sa-males --out-dir sa-males --out sa-males.txt

 ## mtparse.py